Funding the best brains to beat brain cancer

 I could’ve walked away from the fight against brain cancer.
 But it’s not in me to give up.
 That’s why I started the Charlie Teo Foundation.
 I want to put myself out of a job.

 I have been raising funds for brain cancer research for the last 20 years.
-It absolutely breaks my heart to say that with all that money and all that effort, survival rates for brain cancer patients have barely improved in over 30 years.
+It absolutely breaks my heart to say that with all that money and all that effort, survival rates for brain cancer patients have not improved in over 35 years.

 As a neurosurgeon I offer surgery to patients from all around the world who have been given no hope.
 At the Charlie Teo Foundation, we offer hope of a better future for patients and families.

 We need to start thinking differently to find a solution.